 - Using a tablespoon to scoop out portions yields uniform sized laddus that look good while gifting.

-- These dry fruit laddu stays good for around a week at room temperature or for 15 days in refrigerator.
+- These dry fruit laddu stays good for around 3-4 days at room temperature or for 15 days in refrigerator.